Troubleshooting Push Notifications

 Describes techniques you can use to resolve issues with sending and receiving push (remote) notifications in iOS and OS X.

 Many iOS and Mac applications present dynamic content delivered over the Internet.
-Push notifications (also known as remote notifications) are a way to let users know that new or updated content they're interested in is available.
+Push notifications (also known as remote notifications) are a way to let users or apps know that new or updated content is available.

 This technote describes techniques you can use to resolve issues with sending and receiving push notifications.

 Registering for Push Notifications